CliffordAnderson/XQuery4Humanists/05-Generating-JSON-and-CSV.md

 ```

 Exercise: Add a parameter to your `prepare-csv()` function to take a different cell separator character, such as a tab character (`&#10`).
 Unlike commas, tabs are rarely used in the body of cells, so tab-separated value (TSV) files often cause less headaches than CSV files.

+Exercise: The `prepare-csv()` function already handles cases of cells that contain commas by surrounding these cells in quotation marks.
+Can you extend the function to account for the possibility of cells that contain both commas and quotation marks?
+Consider extending the function to conform to the W3C guidelines for [CSV on the Web](https://www.w3.org/TR/tabular-data-primer/).

 Exercise: Create a new function that can take a `$format` parameter that is either `csv`, `json`, or `xml` and serializes the results of the report accordingly.